ISN-Zurich/Momo/README.rst

 License
 *******

-Momo is licensed under the Apache License, Version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html)
+- The Momo codebase is licensed under the 'Apache License, Version 2.0' (http://www.apache.org/licenses/LICENSE-2.0.html)
+- Third party components are subject to their respective licenses.

 *********
 Copyright
 *********

-Momo is copyright 2012-2013, ETH Zürich
+- The Momo codebase is copyright 2012-2013, ETH Zürich.
+- Third party components are copyright their respective copyright holders.